okjake/canvaspixels/README.md

 # canvaspixels
-I've seen a lot of examples of CSS filters applied to getUserMedia video, but these examples are manipulating pixels directly using web workers.
+Experiments and examples manipulating getUserMedia video feed pixels, using web workers.

 ### Adding new workers
 This could serve as useful boilerplate for testing pixel processing algorithms and effects.